About the Outreach Programs

-The aim of the Healthy Ears - Better Hearing, Better Listening Program is to increase access to a range of health services including expanded primary health for Indigenous children and youth (0-21 years) for the diagnosis, treatment and management of ear and hearing health.
+The aim of the Healthy Ears program is to increase access to a range of health services including expanded primary health for Indigenous children and youth (0-21 years) for the diagnosis, treatment and management of ear and hearing health.
 All funded services delivered in Queensland are required to be aligned to the Queensland Government’s 10 year policy to improve the ear and hearing health of Aboriginal and Torres Strait Islander children—Deadly Kids, Deadly Futures 2016-2026—and the National Otitis Media Guidelines.

 Service priorities are early childhood (preschool); and/or school surveillance programs.
 Preference will be given to providers who can demonstrate effective referral pathways, information sharing strategies and opportunities to provide ear health education which strengthen community capacity for better hearing.

 Aboriginal, Torres Strait islander & Pacific Islander: Ear Health Manual

 Deadly Ears resource info

 Funding Guidelines for Ear and Hearing Health Screening Programmes